Guide to Dubrovnik, the Lustrous Pearl of Dalmatia. It was the grand finale of my bus road trip along the Adriatic

-Actually, I glad that at least I wasn’t staying in the historic old town; which I wouldn’t recommend, anyway.
-Of course, there are zillions of restaurants and bars and pubs.
+Actually, I am glad that at least I wasn’t staying in the historic old town; which I wouldn’t recommend, anyway.
+Of course, there are zillions of restaurants and bars, and pubs.
 Therefore, I assume it will be quite noisy at night.

 Then, what makes the old town very picturesque are the stairs.
 You are constantly climbing.
 Up and down.
 I imagine it must be terrible doing so with all your luggage and your phone in hand, looking for the narrow alley’s name where your Apartman is located.

 Because here, locals are by far not as nice and helpful and caring as anywhere else I’ve been in Croatia.
 So don’t count on them to pick you up and take you to your overpriced room.

 Home Away From Home

 To be fair, my host Jelka* was an extremely nice and caring lady.
 Although she did not pick me up at the bus terminal as almost every other host did – duh…she doesn’t even have a car – she was very friendly and warm-hearted and called me moje Renata, which means my Renata.
 The first evening she offered me fish.
 I had already eaten, so totally my loss.
 I bet her fish would have been far better.

 Info, Facts, and Figures

 Nevertheless, I assume that in Dubrovnik, no visitor will ‘just be’.
 Everyone will rush to the historic old town and that, indeed, is a jewel.
 Just entering the area surrounded by the world-famous walls is simply breathtaking.
 I was overwhelmed and almost moved to tears.

 This shall pass at about 9:30 a. m. as visitors in incredible numbers conquer the premises.
 Henceforth, the majestic fortress becomes an entertainment park.

 Bad Case of Over-Tourism

 Ivan Gundulić, a famous Croatian poet at the turn of the 17th century, created the beautiful credo Non bene pro toto libertas venditur auro – Liberty is not well sold for all the gold.

-Well, I have the strong feeling that this ship has sailed long ago for the 43,000 good people of Dubrovnik.
+Well, I have a strong feeling that this ship sailed long ago for the 43,000 good people of Dubrovnik.